shashanoid/Gen2Kindle/README.md

 ```
 python gentokindle.py <Search term>
 ```
 Then select the index of the book you want and wait till it downloads.
 Enter 'y' to send it to your kindle or 'n' to simple save it to your device.
-The file will be automatically converted to the kindle format and will appear on your kindle device [depeing on how large the file is]
+The file will be automatically converted to the kindle format and will appear on your kindle device [depeding on how large the file is]